Murder of Marsh Cook

 F. M. B. "Marsh" Cook was a political candidate in Mississippi who was murdered by white supremacists for campaigning for a seat at Mississippi's 1890 Constitutional Convention.
-A Republican, he was campaigning Jasper County, Mississippi.
+A white Republican, he was campaigning in Jasper County, Mississippi.
 He was ambushed by six men and shot 27 times.
 A historical marker commemorates his death.

-He was white.
+History

+Congress election campaign

+Cook was an 1888 Republican candidate for a seat in the U.S. Congress.
+Democrats had retaken control of Mississippi after the Reconstruction era.
+"Our chief duty when we meet in Convention is to devise such measures...as will enable us to maintain a home government, under the control of the white people of the State."

+Cook contested his election loss to Chapman L. Anderson.
+Anderson recorded about five times as many votes as Cook in the November 1889 election.

+Mississippi Constitutional Convention

 Mississippi's 1890 Constitutional Convention was organized to disenfranchise African American voters.
+Cook campaigned for a seat on the position that he would oppose attempts to limit Black voting rights.
+He also encouraged Black people to organize against the discrimination.
+Democrats threatened him after his two public speeches.

+Attack

-Cook was an 1888 candidate for a seat in the U.S. Congress.
-Democrats had retaken control of Mississippi after the Reconstruction era.
-He was assassinated as he approached a log schoolhouse in a rural area.
+On July 23, 1890, Cook was assassinated as he approached a log schoolhouse in a rural area near Mount Zion Church.
 His body was found hours later by a woman.
-His murder received national news coverage.
-No one was ever prosecuted for it.

-Previous election campaign

-He contested his election loss to Chapman L. Anderson.
-Anderson recorded about five times as many votes as Cook in the November 1889 election.